Ghoom Taana

 "Ghoom Taana" was named at #10 in a list of Junoon's top 10 songs published by Gibson Guitar on their website.

 Music video

-The music video for "Ghoom Taana", written by Salman Ahmad, is a collaboration between Junoon and classical Indian vocalist, Shubha Mudgal.
+The music video for "Ghoom Taana" is a collaboration between Junoon and classical Indian vocalist Shubha Mudgal.
 The semi-autobiographical video, shot in both India and Pakistan, has been directed by Saqib Malik with cinematography by Sanjay Kapoor.
 It features a narrative by internationally-acclaimed Indian actor Naseeruddin Shah.

-The video is based on the true story of the migration of Salman's family from Patiala to Lahore in 1947.
-The video had been shot partially in the house of Salman's ancestors, Haveli Namdar Khan, in Patiala and in Lahore.
+The video is based on the true story of the migration of Salman Ahmed's family from Patiala to Lahore in 1947.
+The video had been shot partially in the house of Salman's ancestors, Haveli Namdar Khan, in Patiala, and in Lahore.